 The issues for which students seek counseling sometimes involve considerable stress and intense painful feelings.
 If you should feel that you need assistance before your next (or first) scheduled appointment, you may take one of following steps:

-Counselors do not maintain a formal “on call” schedule for emergency coverage after office hours.
-Contact one of the following resources for emergency assistance.
+Nights/weekends: Counselors do not maintain a formal “on call” schedule for emergency coverage after office hours.
+Use one of the following resources for emergency assistance.

 Go directly to: